 Typing for hours on end each day on a typical flat keyboard has a negative effect on your shoulders and wrists.
 Ergonomic keyboards like this one from Microsoft are designed to prevent and relieve this pain and costs under $50.
-Are Ergonomic Keyboards Worth It?
+Question: Are Ergonomic Keyboards Worth It?
 Answer: Most definitely!

 The ideal typing position allows all joints involved to remain in a neutral position.
 When typing on regular keyboards, your joints deviate from the neutral position, resulting in discomfort or pain.

 First, sit straight with your arms at your sides.
 Ensure your wrists are straight and your elbows are at your sides, and then raise your lower arms till they are parallel to the floor, bending only at the elbows.

 Your palms should be facing inwards rather than facing the floor when using a regular keyboard.
 Next, try rotating your forearms inwards to the conventional typing position – you will feel tension load up in your forearms.
 Rotate them back to the previous position – the tension should release, confirming this as the ideal typing position.

 You can also minimize uneven wear on your shoulders by keeping your elbows directly below your shoulders.
 Workstation Ergonomics is very important to anyone who sits at a computer all day or even a few hours per day.

 Once you know the ideal typing position, selecting the most appropriate ergonomic keyboard should not be a problem.